issalab/mkturk/public/mkturk/readme.md

 DeviceType:desktop or mobile

-EffectorSaveJSONDataRelativetoFixationDotDisplayMS: dt in milliseconds relative to fixation appearance when to save eye data into json. if dt<0, this means eye data immediately before fixation appears will be included in the json datafile.
+EffectorSaveJSONDataRelativetoFixationDotDisplayMS: dt in milliseconds relative to fixation appearance when to start saving eye data into json relative to trial start (i.e., fixation display). if dt<0, this means eye data immediately before fixation appears will be included in the json datafile.
+Always ends saving with trial end.
 Note, for parallel saving to bigquery, we currently keep up 500ms before fixation, but for json data file may want to keep less to save space.

 Eye.CalibXTransform: Stores the parameters from the linear regression fit of eye tracker's x,y --> screen x (eg x_screen = a*x + b*y + c)